Age-Related Memory Loss: Understanding and Managing Cognitive Decline

 3. Identifying risk factors: Understanding the genetic, environmental, and lifestyle factors that contribute to cognitive decline enables targeted interventions aimed at reducing their impact.

-These recent are already influencing potential new treatments and interventions that could transform how we comprehend and manage cognitive decline in older adults.
+These recent breakthroughs are already influencing potential new treatments and interventions that could transform how we comprehend and manage cognitive decline in older adults.

 Potential New Treatments and Interventions